thegetty/quire-docs/content/docs-v1/multiformat-output.md

 },
 ```

-### Use Built-In Variables to Modify and Style the PDF
+### Use Pre-Defined Variables to Modify and Style the PDF

 Quire creates the PDF from the website version of your Quire site using CSS rules.
 You can modify Quire’s PDF styles using CSS just like you would modify Quire’s online styles.
 You can read more about styles in general in the [*Style Customization*](/docs-v1/styles-customization/) section of this guide.

-There are a number of CSS variables defined in Quire that allow you to adjust various parts of the PDF output, including the page size.
-The default page size is 8.5 × 11 inches.
+There are a number of pre-defined CSS variables in Quire that allow you to adjust various parts of the PDF output.
+These can be found in the `content/_assets/styles/variables.scss` file.
+Look for the section called "Print/PDF stylesheet" to find the default style settings for things like page size, margins, and text color.
+These variables can be adjusted accordingly.

-In the `content/_assets/styles/variables.scss` file, are a number of key print/PDF-related variables:

 ```scss
 // Print/PDF stylesheet